What's On

 pleasure hour sydney pleasure club happy hour deal this weekendImage credit: Pleasure Club | Ethan Smart

-To mark one year of late-night tipples, Newtown basement cocktail bar Pleasure Club is pleasing the people with a featuring $2 Sydney rock oysters, $6 gildas, and $12 Grey Goose martinis, plus live entertainment every Wednesday to Sunday in April from 5pm to 7pm.
+To mark one year of late-night tipples, Newtown basement cocktail bar Pleasure Club is pleasing the people with a starring $2 Sydney rock oysters, $6 gildas, and $12 Grey Goose martinis, plus live entertainment every Friday, Saturday and Sunday from 6pm.

 Grumpy Donuts Night Shift